-Strategic planning is a term being thrown around a lot right now – for good reason.
-While the concept is not new to marketers, it’s become a critical tool we need to thrive in our current climate.
+Strategic planning is a term that quickly gained attention last year – and for a good reason.
+While the concept isn’t new to marketers, it’s become a critical tool we need to thrive in our new hybrid world.
 But do we really know what strategic marketing looks like?
 Because a list of tactics is not a strategic marketing plan.

 We’ve broken down the steps to create a strategic marketing plan: